bryancheny/convert-currency-rates/README.md

 # Currency Converter

 This is a currency converter which fetches data daily from an external [API](https://www.exchangerate-api.com/).
-The data is fetched from the API daily and cached in the server so that a fast static page is shown to the user.
-The page is updated automatically using Next.js's Incremental Static Regeneration feature.
-React and React-bootstrap are used to build the rest of the website.
+The page is pre-rendered at build time and a cached static page is shown to visitors.
+The cache is purged daily and a new page is generated using the new data.
+This is done because the external API itself only updates daily (using the free tier anyway).

 ## [Demo here](https://convert-currency-rates.netlify.app/)